-When you lodge a Form F51 - Order requiring a person to attend before the Fair Work Commission (Commission), the Commission collects the information in the Form and in any other documents you lodge with the Form.
+When you lodge a Form F54 - Notice of representative ceasing to act, the Fair Work Commission (Commission) collects the information in the Form and in any other documents you lodge with the Form.
 The information collected by the Commission will include personal information about you and any personal information you provide about other individuals.